mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

         else:
             return 4*epsilon*((sigma/r)**12-(sigma/r)**6)

-.. label:: end_Potentials_class
+.. label:: end_potentials_class

-.. container:: justify

-    Depending on the value of *derivative*, which can be either *False* or *True*, the *LJ_potential()* function will return the LJ force
+Depending on the value of the optional argument *derivative*, which can be either *False* or *True*, the *LJ_potential* function will return the force:

 .. math::

     F_\text{LJ} = 48 \dfrac{\epsilon}{r} \left[ \left( \frac{\sigma}{r} \right)^{12}- \frac{1}{2} \left( \frac{\sigma}{r} \right)^6 \right],

-.. container:: justify

-    or the LJ potential
+or the potential energy:

 .. math::